 With the rise in popularity of the online platform Kajabi, many people - including me - are moving their entire Wordpress blog sites over to Kajabi.
 It may sound like an intimidating process but I'm here to make it as simple as possible.

-Not only am I a Kajabi Virtual Assistant with 2 years experience using the platform, but I'm also a Kajabi Ambassador, 1 of 7 people worldwide chosen to share Kajabi and assist its amazing customers.
+Not only was I a Kajabi Virtual Assistant heavily using the platform for 2+ years, but I'm also a Kajabi Ambassador, 1 of 7 people worldwide chosen to share Kajabi and assist its amazing customers.
 So you're in great hands!
 Just follow my 8 easy steps for moving your blog from Wordpress to Kajabi!

 Any links below may be affiliate links.
 This means that, at no cost to you, if you click the link and make a purchase, I may receive a commission for referring you.